aerleon/aerleon/docs/reference/generator_patterns.md

 ### The usage of good and meta Unified Direction names

 Good unified direction names for the ACE terms, that are meta and not specific to that platform, are preferred.
 This is only for platforms that require direction.
-The meta directions [supported by Capirca](https://github.com/google/capirca/blob/b3e605a54f12efa1e6b0b1cfd179ee6078313c9d/capirca/lib/packetfilter.py#L77) are “in”, “out” and “”, but these should not be used as is.
+The meta directions supported by Aerleon are “in”, “out” and “”, but these should not be used as is.
 Different platforms use “ingress”, “egress” or “both” such as GCE.
 Do not rely on platform specific names for directions. “ingress” and “egress” are the preferred directions to be used, which can then be converted to the platform’s required specific names for directions.

 ### Term Expirations are handled correctly

 Term expirations need to be handled correctly in code.
-An [example from Juniper](https://github.com/google/capirca/blob/master/capirca/lib/juniper.py#L968-L974) is that when the term is close to [expiration](https://github.com/google/capirca/blob/c0ca9d9a3a34d3dab0b41510571448f5d82c033d/capirca/utils/config.py#L17), an INFO message is logged; and when it is expired, a WARNING message is logged and the term is not generated.
+An example from Juniper is that when the term is close to expiration, an INFO message is logged; and when it is expired, a WARNING message is logged and the term is not generated.
 This is also done similarly across other platforms such as Cisco/GCE.

 ### ICMP and ICMPv6 handling

 The generator needs to handle ICMP and ICMPv6 correctly.
 This is a broad requirement, but ICMP and ICMPv6 requires careful handling to **avoid rendering icmp terms under inet6, and icmpv6 under inet**.
-One commit that implements this for gcp_hf is [here](https://github.com/google/capirca/commit/b4af15a36b70593b7bbf043559405558e82c81bc).
-Some generators do not support icmp and icmp6 when the address family is mixed, such as [nftables.py](https://github.com/google/capirca/blob/b3e605a54f12efa1e6b0b1cfd179ee6078313c9d/capirca/lib/nftables.py#L103-L111).
+One commit that implements this for gcp_hf is here.
+Some generators do not support icmp and icmp6 when the address family is mixed, such as nftables.py.
 The expected correct behavior is that when “mixed” is specified in the inet_version, the rule for ICMP should only contain IPv4 addresses, and the rule for ICMPv6 should contain only IPv6 addresses.
 Tests must ensure that types and codes used are valid for the given address family.

 In the future, we hope to refactor the code to allow for general ICMP support, but for now this functionality is implemented per-platform in each generator.